posener/posener.github.io/_posts/2018-08-23-go-goroutine-context-proposal.md

 The Context design in Go is beautiful and powerful.
 As all things, it can also be improved.
-In this post I will present the main problems I currently see in the context system and a backward compatible solution to those problems.
+In this post I will present the main problems I currently see in the context system, a backward compatible solution to those problems, and a proof of concept library that implements a demo of the solution.
 Hopefully, I could convince that this change is necessary and can improve the user experience in the Go language.